Business, Management & MBA Degrees: What Can I Do With a Degree in Business?

 Find your perfect value college

-According to the Bureau of Labor Statistics, some of the highest salaries with a bachelor’s level education belong to careers in the business sector.
+According to the Bureau of Labor Statistics, some of the highest salaries with a bachelor’s level education are in business sector careers.
 Those stats just go up for MBA graduates in management positions – typically well over $100,000 in median pay.
-With those kinds of numbers, it’s easy to see that if you want to make money, business is the way to go.
+It’s easy to see that if you want to make money, business is the way to go.

 Sure, there are stories of entrepreneurs who build up a company from the ground up with nothing but hard work, determination, and genius – no education.
 But those stories become well-known because they are so rare.
-For everybody but those special few, education is key to not only learning the ideas and skills to succeed in business but also to networking and making connections that will help build that business into the future.
+For everybody but those special few, education is key to learning the ideas and skills to succeed in business.
+It’s also key to networking and making connections that will help build that business in the future.

 Featured Programs

-A business degree can represent the cornerstone of a successful career, business, or just about anything in life that requires leadership, organization, and an understanding of how to make an idea work.
+A business degree can represent the cornerstone of a successful career or business. /a degree helps in just about anything that requires leadership, organization, and an understanding of how to make an idea work.
 For these and many more reasons, a business degree is an excellent thing to pursue.

 Is a Business Degree Worth It?

+Many people assume earning a business degree is hard because they assume that business itself is hard.
+Pursuing a business degree is no harder or easier than pursuing any other degree.
 Is a business degree hard?
-Many people assume achieving a business degree is hard because they assume that business itself is hard.
-Pursuing a business degree is no harder or easier than pursuing any other degree through schools and programs of higher education.
-Is a business degree hard isn’t the type of question to ask.
-Applicants interested in a business degree should, instead, wonder if they’re ready to obtain their degree as they go after their goals.
+That isn’t the type of question to ask.
+Applicants interested in a business degree should, instead, wonder if they’re ready to earn their degree as they go after their goals.

-One thing to note is that there are several types of business degrees, so figuring out is a business degree worth it will require applicants to also consider exactly what kind of business degree they need to achieve their goals.
+There are several types of business degrees.
+Figuring out if a business degree is worth it will require applicants to also consider exactly what kind of business degree they need to achieve their goals.

 For example, what is business administration and management?
-Asking what is business administration and management is a top question because while they both represent paths towards a business degree, they’re two different things.
-This can lead to further questions, such as is business administration a good major or is a business management degree good.
+It’s a good question.
+While they both represent paths towards a business degree, they’re two different things.
+This can lead to further questions, such as: is business administration a good major?
+Is a business management degree good?

 The benefits of studying business administration have the same weight as the benefits that come with studying business management.
 So, is business administration a good major?
 Absolutely.
 Is a business management degree good?
 Yes.
 A business management degree has a strong focus on planning, organization, and overall management.
 The benefits of studying business administration will allow students to focus on a business-related specialty, of which there are many.

-The largest question that looms when it comes to a business degree, is a business degree worth it, the answer is yes.
-For those who wonder is a business degree worth it, the best way to look at it is to consider the sheer versatility that comes with a business degree.
+The largest question that looms when it comes to a business degree: is a business degree worth it?
+The answer is yes.
+The best way to look at it is to consider the sheer versatility that comes with a business degree.

 How Important is School or Program Accreditation When Choosing Business Programs?